-The American Signal Crayfish how, where and when to catch them
+American Signal Crayfish: Where to find them and how to catch them

 At this time of the year its starting to warm up and Spring is set in for good.
 The rising temperatures wake up more than the plants and trees in the spring, there is also movement at the bottom of our rivers.

 Back in the 70’s, and to what I imagine would have been the theme tune to Jaws, a loud overbearing creature was heading this way, migrating (with the help of humans) from America..
 No it wasn’t who you were thinking of!!
 But a breed of crayfish called the American signal crayfish.
 This crayfish was part of the food revolution that began in the late 70’s and was being imported to be farmed here in the UK.
 As fantastic a result as the pallets of British people waking up from post war rationing was, all of these imported new foods were brought in quickly and some 'accidentally' got released into the wild..
 As a result, an unfortunate casualty of this mass immigration was our own white-clawed crayfish whose stocks have reduced by a massive 95%.
 Making it practically extinct except for a few places in the UK.

 Moving forward to now..
 What can we do about it!?
 Well not a lot.
 Although the Environment Agency have tried to hold back this storm (along with other damaging foreign species such as the Mitten crab – a Chinese and again very tasty imported species) there is simply nothing we can do.
 Apart from being voracious predators eating; plants, snails, small fish, fish eggs, invertebrates and even its own young they also carry a deadly plague that they themselves are immune to.
 This crayfish plague only affects other crayfish and is decimating populations of native white-claws across the country.
 Alongside the out-predation by this larger species.